Junkyard Planet

 H. Beam Piper now and again takes a neat twist in an otherwise common plot-line, or strikes an odd note in an apparently straightforward science fiction adventure.
 Junkyard Planet (in paperback as The Cosmic Computer) has both.

 The novel takes up a theme that has been employed often in various ways: a poor backwater culture mining the leftovers of a richer culture, now departed.
-But this is not near-savages venturing into ruined cities after a great war, nor space-travelers striving to comprehend subtle alien monuments.
+But Piper's approach is not like stripping marble sheathing from the Great Pyramid or disassembling pagan Greek temples; not near-savages venturing into ruined cities after a great war, nor space-travelers striving to comprehend subtle alien monuments.

 And then we get to the odd note.
 The note is despair.
-Ambition here is to scrounge for logistic leftovers from the interstellar war boom.
+The prime ambition here is to scrounge for logistic leftovers from the interstellar war boom.
 The postwar bust dried up their economy and their hopes.
 The fountains are dusty in the graveyard of dreams.

 Yet they have one giant, pie-in-the-sky, eldorado hope: the enduring rumor that on their planet is a major secret installation, containing a fabulous military strategic computer.
 If they can find that base with the supercomputer, they'll have the greatest salvage treasure of the age, and thence the riches to revive their whole planetary economy.